 Membrane switches are known to be rugged and reliable - the technology has been around for a few decades, it is tried and true.
 Touch sensors are the "now" in technology, how many times have you approached a “screen” and touched it expecting it to do something?
 Today, people are surrounded by touch sensors all day, every day.
 What if an application wants the best of both worlds, or as some might say, "have your cake and eat it too"?...combine them into one interface solution - a hybrid interface!

-Another thing to add to the list of perks, the touch screen is optically bonded to the membrane graphic window, meaning the two sensors, the membrane switch and touch sensor, are put together with a water-clear adhesive to the graphic layer, making the top layer one surface with no cutouts, gaps, or spaces.
-This type of construction is conducive to most environments, preventing discoloration from water ingress or bubbles on the screen between the layers.
+Another thing to add to the list of perks, the touch screen is optically bonded to the membrane graphic window, meaning the two sensors (the membrane switch and touch sensor) are laminated together with a clear adhesive to the graphic layer, making the top layer one surface with no cutouts, gaps, or spaces.
+This type of construction is conducive to most environments, preventing discoloration from water ingress, dirt, or bubbles on the screen between the layers.

 Critical applications require high performing switches, whether that be just a membrane switch, just a touch sensor, or a hybrid interface combining the two, you need the best.
-Does this sound like the perfect solution for your application? or click here to learn more about Xymox XyTouch solution!
+Does this sound like the perfect solution for your application? or click here to learn more about Xymox Hybrid Interface solution!